-Nonqualified Deferred Compensation
+Nonqualified Deferred Compensation in Fiscal Year 2020

-We originally adopted a Deferred Compensation Plan in December 2006, which has been amended from time to time and most recently in November 2014.
-Under the terms of our Deferred Compensation Plan, eligible employees, including each of the NEOs, and directors may elect to defer the receipt of a portion of cash and equity compensation they would otherwise have received when earned.
-Amounts deferred under the Deferred Compensation Plan are deemed invested in the investment funds selected by the participant with similar options as available under the Adobe 401(k) Plan.
+We originally adopted a Deferred Compensation Plan in December 2006, which has been amended from time to time and most recently in December 2019 to remove the ability of executive officer participants who are not directors to defer performance shares or RSUs granted after December 31, 2019.
+Under the terms of our Deferred Compensation Plan, eligible employees, including each of the NEOs, and directors may elect to defer the receipt of their cash compensation, and directors may elect to defer the receipt of a portion of equity compensation, they would otherwise have received when earned.
+Amounts deferred under the Deferred Compensation Plan are deemed invested in the investment funds selected by the participant with similar options as available under the 401(k) Plan.
 We do not contribute to the Deferred Compensation Plan on behalf of its participants, or match the deferrals made by participants, with the exception of situations in which an election to defer under the Deferred Compensation Plan would prevent a participant from receiving the full 401(k) company match.
-In those situations, we make a contribution to the Deferred Compensation Plan equal to the foregone 401(k) company match.
-Accordingly, amounts payable under the Deferred Compensation Plan generally are entirely determined by participant contributions and fund elections.
+In those situations, we make a contribution to the Deferred Compensation Plan generally are entirely determined by participant contributions and fund elections.

-Employee participants in the Deferred Compensation Plan may elect to contribute 5% to 75% of their base salary and 5% to 100% of other specified compensation, including commissions and bonuses.
-Participants may also contribute 100% per vesting tranche of their RSU and performance share awards.
+Participants in the Deferred Compensation Plan may elect to contribute 5% to 75% of their base salary and 5% to 100% of other specified compensation, including commissions and bonuses.
+Members of our Board may contribute 100% per vesting tranche of their RSU awards.
 Generally, participants may elect the payment of benefits with respect to cash and equity deferrals to begin on a specified date or upon termination of employment.
 Payment of cash deferrals may be made in the form of a lump sum or annual installments, subject to certain requirements.
 Payments of equity deferrals may only be made in the form of a lump sum.
-In addition, each participant shall elect whether to keep his or her account balance in the Deferred Compensation Plan or to receive a lump sum distribution upon a change of control.
+In addition, each participant elects whether to keep his or her account balance in the Deferred Compensation Plan or to receive a lump sum distribution upon a change of control.
 If a participant experiences an unforeseeable emergency during the deferral period, the participant may petition to receive a partial or full payout from the Deferred Compensation Plan.
-All distributions are made in cash, except that deferred RSUs and performance shares are settled in Adobe stock.
+All distributions are made in cash, except that deferred RSUs are settled in Adobe stock.

-Other than Messrs.
-Narayen and Lamkin, no other NEOs participated in, or had an accrued balance under, the Deferred Compensation Plan in fiscal year 2018.
-Mr. Lamkin deferred his bonus earned from the fiscal year 2018 Executive Annual Incentive Plan, and such bonus, net of applicable taxes, was credited to the Deferred Compensation Plan following the end of fiscal year 2018.
-The following table shows accrued balances under the Deferred Compensation Plan as of the last day of our 2018 fiscal year:
+Other than Mr. Narayen, no other NEOs participated in, or had an accrued balance under, the Deferred Compensation Plan in fiscal year 2020.
+The following table shows accrued balances under the Deferred Compensation Plan as of the last day of our 2020 fiscal year:

-Nonqualified Deferred Compensation

-Name Aggregate balance at December 1, 2017 (\$) Executive contributions in fiscal 2018 (\$) Registrant contributions in fiscal 2018 (\$) Aggregate earnings fiscal 2018 (\$) Aggregate withdrawals/ distributions in fiscal 2018 (\$) Aggregate balance at November 30, 2018 (\$) Bryan Lamkin \$ - \$ 427,595.45 \$ \$ 10,536.75 \$ - \$ 438,132.20 Shantanu Narayen \$ 1.737.668.57 \$ 1.068.988.60 s - \$ 51.033.72 \$ - \$ 2.857.690.89
+Nonqualified Deferred Compensation (1) Name Aggregate balance at ovember 29, 2019 (\$) cor Executive htributions in fiscal 2020 (\$) contri gistrant butions in al 2020 (\$) Aggregate earnings fiscal 2020 (\$) wit distr ggregate hdrawals/ ributions in scal 2020 (\$) L· Aggregate balance at ovember 27, 2020 (\$) Shantanu Narayen \$ 5,214,655 \$ 907,694 \$ \$ 694,764 \$ \$ 6,817,113